2023 BAL season: Pre-season

-The league hosted their official second BAL Combine on 15 and 16 January 2023 at The One Ball Training Center in Paris.
-The combine featured 30 players and was directed by former NBA head coach Quin Snyder.

 US Monastir, as champions of the 2022 BAL season, participated in the 2023 FIBA Intercontinental Cup.
 It was the second time a BAL team participated in the FIBA Intercontinental Cup.
 In the competition, played in February and hosted in La Laguna in Spain, Monastir finished fourth after two losses against CB Canarias and Rio Grande Valley Vipers.

-ESPN tipped Petro de Luanda, last year's runners-up, as the title favourites in their annual season preview.
+ESPN declared Petro de Luanda, last year's runners-up, as the title favourites in their annual season preview.

+Combine

+The league hosted their official second BAL Combine on 15 and 16 January 2023 at The One Ball Training Center in Paris.
+The combine featured 30 players and was directed by former NBA head coach Quin Snyder.
+Several players signed a contract with a BAL team after participating in the Combine.

 Schedule

 The schedule for the 2023 season was officially released on 13 February 2023.

 Regular season

+The regular season is played from 11 March to 6 May 2023.
+The twelve teams are divided into two conferences of six teams each.
+Teams in each group play each other one time, whereafter the top four teams advance to the playoffs.

 Sahara Conference

-The games of the Sahara Conference will be played from 11 March to 21 March 2023 and will be played in the Dakar Arena in Dakar, Senegal.
+The games of the Sahara Conference were played from 11 March to 21 March 2023 and were hosted in the Dakar Arena in Dakar, Senegal for a second consecutive season.
+Stade Malien finished as Conference winner, due to their head-to-head point difference that determined the ranking of five teams with a 3–2 record.
+The defending BAL champions, US Monastir, missed the playoffs after they lost on the last game day.